OidaTiftla/TemplatingEngine/README.md

 # LatexScriptWrapper
-Enables you to write C#-Code in your .tex-Files and compile them in your .NET-Application
+Enables you to write C#-Code in your .tex-files and compile them in your .NET-Application

 # Getting Started
 1. Clone this repository [https://github.com/OidaTiftla/LatexScriptWrapper.git](https://github.com/OidaTiftla/LatexScriptWrapper.git)